 How We Teach

-The music program is designed to allow students to explore the music they enjoy on their own in a new and rigorous way.
-Through listening exercises, they learn to appreciate diverse genres of music, and to recognize and discern different instruments.
-Students are introduced to rhythmic concepts, meter, and elements of song-structure.
-Students participate in creating music with Orff-instruments (xylophones) and a variety of percussion instruments, engaging at every level of individual talent, ability, and exposure.
-They have the opportunity to try horns such as clarinet or trumpet.
+The music program is designed to allow students to explore the music they enjoy on their own in a new and intentional way.
+Through active listening exercises, they learn to appreciate diverse genres of music, and to recognize and discern different instruments.
+Students are introduced to rhythmic concepts like meter and various elements of song-structure.
+As a group, students participate in creating music with Orff-instruments (xylophones and a variety of percussion instruments), engaging at every level of individual talent, ability, and exposure.
+Individually, focused practice with the ukulele helps teach chord theory; the study of either clarinet or trumpet encourages discipline and persistence.
 Students work to develop vocal independence through singing in different song forms.
-They explore music history and observe how music has evolved over time.
+They explore music history observing how music has evolved over time.
 In sixth grade, music class adds drama as they rehearse for the annual class musical.
-In seventhh grade, students learn to read and write sheet music and understand the concept of a key as a tonal center with their composition projects.
-As they rehearse for the Spring Concert, seventh graders practice a variety of instruments, singing, dancing, and even creating their own choreography!
+In seventh grade, students not only compose their own pieces, but rehearse their instruments, singing, dancing, and even create their own choreography for the Spring Concert!

 In the seventh grade modern dance, students engage and extend their creativity, awareness, and appreciation of the vibrant language of dance.
 In this playful, energetic class, students explore structured improvisation exercises, build skills in short combinations, and create their own choreography.
 The class combines imagination, personal expression, technical movement skills, varied inspiration sources, and dance vocabulary in a fun, supportive environment.
 Performance opportunities include flashmobs and concerts.